 However, retro songs aren’t just used as callbacks to the original films – they become a plot point.
 For example, REO Speedwagon’s ‘Take It On The Run’ comes on the radio when Daniel has been ordered by his wife to try to make friends with Johnny.
 It’s a fun scene in which the pair actually begin to realise, through a common love of the same band, that they’re maybe not quite as different as they’d like to admit.

-Johnny’s love of soft rock leads to leading to a couple of hilarious scenes in season 2 – one a humorous exchange with ‘mature’ karate student Stingray about the lure of the genre and the other, a fantasy dream sequence set to Whitesnake’s ‘Here I Go Again’.
+Johnny’s love of soft rock leads to a couple of hilarious scenes in season 2 – one a humorous exchange with ‘mature’ karate student Stingray about the lure of the genre and the other, a fantasy dream sequence set to Whitesnake’s ‘Here I Go Again’.

 Another complaint against some remakes, sequels and reboots is the insistence on bringing an old character back for no other reason than to make the viewer go “Oh!
 It’s him/her!
 I remember them!”.
 Star Trek Into Darkness is a particularly notable perpetrator of this, with the inclusion of Carol Marcus and [spoilers] John Harrison turning out to be Khan [/End Spoilers].